How to Generate Product Descriptions with AI for Your Store

 Common Pitfalls

 - HTML safety.
-LLMs sometimes emit nested or unclosed tags that break the storefront.
-Run the long description through a sanitizer step (or use regex validation) before write.
+The AI sometimes emits nested or unclosed tags that break the storefront.
+Run the long description through a regex step (such as

 truncatestep after generation. - Overwriting good copy.
 If you re-run on the whole catalog, you'll trample hand-written descriptions.
 Filter strictly on "description is empty".